Synchronize accelerated clock in a multipartite relativistic quantum system: conclusions

 \section{conclusions}

-In conclusion, we have studied the dynamics of a many Unruh-DeWitt-detector system and performed a proposal for multipartite QCS in a relativistic setting.
-We work out the final state of the many-detector system both for a general $Z$-type initial state.
-The information of time difference is expose by the observable time probability and the clock can be adjusted accordingly.
-We distinguish the QCS in the two-party system from two different initial states in the multipartite system.
-It is shown that both the coupling parameter and accelerating parameter affect the choice of optimal number of excited atoms $k$ in the initial $Z$ state, which leads to a higher clock adjustment accuracy.
-The clock adjustment accuracy would decrease with the increased number of the atom, which attributes to the weakness of the bipartite entanglement between Alice and Bob.
-By comparing the behavior of time probability with that of entanglement, we find the entanglement of the initial state would enhance the clock adjustment accuracy.
-It is worthy note that the time probabilities for all the three different initial states approach to the same in the limit of infinite acceleration, while they tend to different minimums with increasing number of atoms.
-In addition, the accuracy of clock synchronization using bipartite initial state is found always better than that of multipartite states, while the $Z$ state performs better than the $W$ state.
-Like the Unruh thermal noise, the interaction between the accelerated clock and the external scalar field also reduces the accuracy of clock synchronization.
+In conclusion, we have studied the dynamic of a many Unruh-DeWitt-detector system and performed a proposal for multipartite QCS in a relativistic setting.
+We have calculated the final state of the many-detector system for a general $Z$-type initial state.
+The information of time difference is exposed by the observable time probability and the clock can be adjusted accordingly.
+It is shown that both the detector's acceleration and the effective coupling between Bob's accelerated detector and the massless scalar field affect the choice of optimal number of excited atoms in the initial $Z$-type state.
+The clock adjustment accuracy would decrease with the increased number of the atom, which attributes to the weakness of bipartite entanglement between Alice and Bob.
+Hence, the initial state with an appropriate $k$ and the less $n$ would get a higher adjustment accuracy.
+By comparing the behavior of time probability with that of entanglement, we find the entanglement of initial state would enhance the clock adjustment accuracy.
+It is worthy note that time probabilities for the optimal $Z$-type state, $W$-type state and the bipartite state we mentioned approach to the same value in the limit of infinite acceleration, while they tend to different minimums with increasing number of atoms.
+Like Unruh thermal noise, the interaction between the accelerated clock and the external scalar field also reduces the accuracy of clock synchronization.